 Further Reading and Information on Driving in the UK

-Whew!
-Well, that was a lot of words to hopefully help you get started.
-Of course, I canโt cover everything in just one post, so here are some helpful resources to get you on your way:
+Whew.
+That was a lot of words to help you get started.
+We can’t cover everything in one post, so here are some helpful resources to send you on your way:

-- The official UK Highway Code, which gives you all the information you need for driving in the UK.
-This is also available on Amazon in both physical and ebook formats.
+- The official UK Highway Code, which has all the information you need for driving in the UK.
+It’s also available on Amazon in both physical and ebook formats.

-- This tool from the UK Government will advise if you can drive in the UK on your non-UK license.
+- The UK Government’s licence checker tool will confirm whether you can drive in the UK on your non-UK licence.

-- Naturally, you’re going to want somewhere to drive now you’ve read all the above!
-Check out our 1 week and 2 week UK self-drive itinerary posts to get you started, as well as our Wales road trip itinerary.
+- Naturally, you’re going to want somewhere to drive now you’ve read all of the above.
+Take a look at our 1 week and 2 week UK self-drive itineraries, as well as our Wales road trip itinerary.

-- For Scotland, we suggest taking a look at our guide to the North Coast 500, our 5 day NC500 itinerary, our 1 week NC500 itinerary, our North East 250 itinerary, as well as our suggested Highlands and Skye itinerary
+- For Scotland, take a look at our guide to the North Coast 500, our 5 day NC500 itinerary, our 1 week NC500 itinerary, our North East 250 itinerary, and our suggested Highlands and Skye itinerary.

-- If you are driving in remote parts of the UK, including parts of Scotland, you might encounter single track roads.
-Check out our guide to driving on single track roads for how to deal with those.
+- If you’re driving in remote parts of the UK, including parts of Scotland, you might meet single-track roads.
+Our guide to driving on single-track roads covers how to deal with them.

-- If you decide not to drive, you can also travel to most places in the UK via public transport, here is a suggested itinerary.
-Another option is to book a bus tour, and we can recommend Rabbies Travel tours.
+- If you decide not to drive, you can reach most of the UK by public transport, and here is a suggested itinerary.
+Another option is a bus tour, and we can recommend Rabbie’s Travel tours.

-- If you are visiting London, we have a series of detailed itineraries for London, including a 1 day, 2 day and 6 day London itinerary.
+- If you’re visiting London, we have a series of detailed itineraries, including a 1 day, 2 day and 6 day London itinerary.

 - Looking for more road trip inspiration?
-Check out our guide to the world’s best road trips for more ideas on road trips around both the UK and the world!
+Check out our guide to the world’s best road trips for ideas around both the UK and the wider world.

 Naina Gupta says